 A Brief History of Our Organization

 Syracuse Friends of Chamber Music (SFCM) was founded by virtuoso violinist Louis Krasner in 1949.
 Krasner came to the United States from Ukraine in 1908 at the age of five and studied violin as a young man at the New England Conservatory of Music, returning to Europe for further studies and making his concert debut in Vienna.
-Early in his professional life he developed an interest in performing 20th century music, and in 1934 he commissioned Alban Berg's Violin Concerto, which he premiered in 1936.
+Early in his professional life he developed an interest in performing 20th-century music, and in 1934 he commissioned Alban Berg's Violin Concerto, which he premiered in 1936.
 He also played the world premiere of Schoenberg's Violin Concerto in 1940 with the Philadelphia Orchestra, under the direction of the legendary Leopold Stokowski.

 In the late 1940s, Krasner served as concert master for Dimitri Mitropoulos at the Minneapolis Symphony Orchestra, and while there he was able to explore the idea of bringing chamber music—a long-time passion—to the attention of American audiences.
-With Mitropoulos' encouragement he persuaded some of his fellow musicians to join him in performing chamber music concerts, and they were so well received that the Minneapolis-St. Paul community formed a “Friends of Chamber Music” group.
+With Mitropoulos' encouragement he persuaded some of his fellow musicians to join him in performing chamber music concerts, and they were so well received that the Minneapolis-St. Paul community formed a "Friends of Chamber Music" group.
 In 1949, Krasner joined the faculty of the Syracuse University School of Music, and upon his arrival in Syracuse he set about with others of like mind to create a chamber music society for his new community—again with the support of Mitropoulos, who had moved to the New York Philharmonic Orchestra.
 The result was the birth of Syracuse Friends of Chamber Music, with Krasner as its guiding genius.
+In addition to his roles as university professor and chamber music advocate, Krasner served as Concertmaster for the Syracuse Symphony from its inception in 1961 until 1968.

 One of Krasner's initial visions as Music Director of SFCM was to combine internationally known musicians with talented Syracuse professional performers.
 He formed a string quartet—the Krasner Ensemble—with his violinist wife Adrienne, violist Claude Bortel and cellist Jack Karp, and during the '50s the Krasner Ensemble was the centerpiece of the seasons' programs.
 In the 1960s, SFCM brought first the Julliard Quartet and then many other well-known groups to Central New York for the first time.
 By the early '70s SFCM's major performance focus was on distinguished chamber music groups from all over the world, although it continued to showcase artists from the local music community, including, among many others, Helen Boatwright, Frederick Marvin, Philip MacArthur, John Oberbrunner, and Gerald Zampino.
 Under Krasner's aegis, SFCM encouraged the performance of 20th century chamber music and brought a number of its more prominent composers to Syracuse.